gavr123456789/niva-site/Writerside/topics/reference.md

 print is a message for String, not a top level function
 - Heavy lambda utilization.
 They are much easier to create(`[42]` is valid lambda that returns 42) and free to use thanks to inlining
 - There are no if\while\do while statements, everything is a message send, like in Smalltalk with a few exceptions for type declaration and matching
-- Null safety
+- Null safety (Swift\Kotlin like nullable types)
-- Errors are between values and exceptions(nim-like effects) and all possible errors of the scope is union
+- Errors are between values and exceptions(Nim\Roc-like effects) and all possible errors of the scope is union that can be exhaustively matched
 - No imports.
 Nowadays modern IDEs are making imports for you, so why not move this feature to the language level.
 As long as the types do not completely match in name and field names, the imports will be inferred automatically
 - Application level language.